Ad115/C-Scientific-Simulations/README.md

 A bunch of scientific simulations with respective visualizations done in C and visualized in Javascript with [p5.js](http://hello.p5js.org/).

+Each folder's README file contains instructions on how to compile and visualize each system.
+Send any comments to agg.unam@ciencias.unam.mx .

 The simulated systems are the following:

 Ising model in 1D